cnguy/gopherjs-frappe-charts/README.md

 The basic development flow of this library is:

 1) Chart data: Declare your data via NewDataset() and labels
+	a) An exception is Heatmap which simply takes a map[string]{interface}
-2) Chart args: Declare the basic core arguments via NewChartArgs(), and then set extra config if needed (heatline, is_navigable)
+2) Chart args: Declare the basic core arguments via NewXXXChartArgs(), and then set extra config if needed (heatline, is_navigable), where `XXX` is Bar, Scatter, etc..
 3) Call Render() on the chart args, which returns a reference to a Chart object that you can call various methods on (ShowSums, ShowAverages)

+Basically, every type of frappe-chart (Bar, Scatter, etc) are divided into separate classes so that there's more type-safety.
+For example, frappe_chart.show_sums() only works on bar charts, but it's still callable on the line chart (even though it doesn't work).
+I simply just don't include this method in the struct LineChart.
+I'm not doing any inheritance stuffs atm since I hacked this together really fast.
+Will clean up code as I improve though!

 * [Hello World](#hello-world)
 * [Navigable](#navigable)